How Cerebras Works

-The terms “Cerebras server cluster” and “CS support cluster” are synonymous, representing a cluster of CPU compute nodes attached to the Cerebras network-attached accelerator.
+The terms “Cerebras server cluster” and “Original Cerebras Support-Cluster” are synonymous, representing a cluster of CPU compute nodes attached to the Cerebras network-attached accelerator.

 Unlike a conventional GPU, which is directly connected to a host CPU, the CS system is connected to the cluster of CPU nodes over a network.
 See the following diagram: